Monday, 31 August 2015

 De shell and wash the prawns carefully.
 Rub with salt and turmeric.

-Put the mustard seeds, green chilli, garlic clove, little salt and 1/4 small cup water in a blender.
+Put the mustard seeds, green chilli, garlic clove, a little of salt, 2-3 ice-cubes and 1/4 small cup water in a blender.

 Blend at high speed at regular intervals for 2-3 minutes or till it turns into a fine paste.

-Heat 1cup water in a wok.
+Heat 2 big cups of water in a wok.
 Let boil.

-Place the container on the wok, 1/4th of it will be immersed.
+Place the container on the wok, 1/4th of it has to be immersed.

-We need to steam it for about 45 minutes to 1hour at medium to low temperature.
+We need to steam it for about 45 minutes to an hour at medium to low temperature.

 KOLHAPURI DRY EGG CURRY